 The risk of complications is higher in:

-What happens before coronary angioplasty?
+Before coronary angioplasty?

-Meeting with your doctor
+meeting with your doctor

 A heart specialist (cardiologist) performs the angioplasty.
 If your angioplasty is not done as an emergency, you will meet with your cardiologist before the procedure to have a physical exam and discuss the procedure.
 Your doctor will order:

 Your angioplasty will be scheduled at a hospital.
 You will also be told: